 UPDATE: In the spirit of the article, and the work that I do, there are reports of the PDF not loading when using an older version of FireFox, with an older version of Adobe Reader.
 I tested it with Safari, Opera, FireFox and IE 7 with Adobe Reader 8.
 I get application errors on file load when using FireFox 1.5 and Adobe 6.
 If you have problems, use “File/Open” within the PDF reader FireFox plugin, which seems to work.
 That’s the workaround, I’m working on a fix. 🙂

-When I was in junior high school, one of our tasks was to learn metric conversion.
+When I was in junior high school, one of my tasks was to learn metric conversions.
 My science teacher at the time took this task seriously.
 To help us remember the kilo, hecto, deca, deci, centi, milli prefixes to meter, liter and gram, he had us memorize a mnemonic.
 The mnemonic looked like this: KHDMDCM, and there was a sort of song that went through it: “King Henry Danced Merrily…something something something”.
 Trouble was, I barely had the mnemonic memorized in time for a pop quiz, and I couldn’t remember what each letter stood for.
 I ended up only being able to write the King Henry song out on my test paper and handing it in.
 I couldn’t do the required conversions such as decimeters to meters, or kilometers to centimeters.
 My teacher gave me a cold look when he handed the exams back, and admonished me to stop fooling around and actually start trying.
 Trouble was, I was trying.
 I just couldn’t get that stupid mnemonic to make sense in my brain.

 At home that night, I sang the King Henry song over and over, repeating what each letter stood for.
 It was hopeless.
 I had to constantly look at my cue cards.

 My older sister happened along and asked: “What on EARTH are you doing?”